Shiren-C-S/Shiren-git-profile/README.md

 - 👋 Hi, I’m @ShiranStreams
-- 👀 I’m interested in Indie Game Dev and Data Analytics
+- 👀 I’m a part time Indie Game Dev
-- 🌱 I’m currently learning KPR Institute of Engineering and Technology
-- 💞️ I'm looking for some to collab ona Artificial Intelligence based program
-- 📫 For details ping me on drshiran2003@gmail.com or DM me on Instagram @Wiki_Tuber
+- 📫 For details ping me on drshiran2003@gmail.com or DM me on Instagram @shiran.17._

 <!---
 ShiranStreams/ShiranStreams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.